 Those without a degree may start in the industry as a technical surveyor (also known as surveying technicians).
 But, to secure work as a quantity surveyor they will need to complete a degree (possibly through part-time study while working) and if it's in a non-related subject they'll also need to do the conversion course.

 Further study is essential in order to gain chartership and membership of RICS.
 Relevant work experience, either on site or within an office, gives you a valuable start.

 Work experience is extremely helpful when trying to secure a job.
 Employers look for your dedication and enthusiasm for the field and any working knowledge you may have.
-Work experience is also a good way to confirm you are following the right career path for you.
+Work experience is also a good way to confirm that you are following the right career path.

 Many firms offer structured placements which may last from a few days to a whole summer vacation.
 Check firms' websites for details or apply speculatively.
 Use the RICS Find a Surveyor facility for contact information.

 The major employers of quantity surveyors are:

 Many of these employers operate as multidisciplinary teams or departments, so quantity surveyors are likely to be working alongside other surveying professionals, such as civil engineers and architects.